dpoloniajr/dpoloniajr.github.io/_pages/enhancementtwo.md

         return; // Base case: Reached the end of a branch }

-    // Since the tree is a BST, nodes are in order, so we can efficiently determine which side(s) to explore.
+    // Since the tree is a BST, nodes are in order, it can be determined which side(s) to explore.
     // If the current node's bidId is greater than the lower bound, explore the left subtree. if (node->bid.bidId > lower) {
         rangeQuery(node->left, lower, upper);
     }

     // If the current node is within the range, process it.
-Here, we simply display the bid. if (node->bid.bidId >= lower && node->bid.bidId <= upper) {
+Display the bid. if (node->bid.bidId >= lower && node->bid.bidId <= upper) {
         displayBid(node->bid);
     }